github/issue-metrics/README.md

 This is a GitHub Action that searches for pull requests/issues in a repository and measures the time to first response for each issue.
-It then calculates the average time to first response and writes the issues with their time to first response to a Markdown file.
+It then calculates the average time to first response and writes the issues with their time to first response and time to close to a Markdown file.
 The issues to search for can be filtered by using a search query.

 This action was developed by the GitHub OSPO for our own use and developed in a way that we could open source it that it might be useful to you as well!
 If you want to know more about how we use it, reach out in an issue in this repository.